Hyperbolic hyperbolic-by-cyclic groups are cubulable: Introduction

 We adopt a relative viewpoint and bootstrap the relative cubulation of certain free-product-by-cyclic groups by the first two named authors \cite{DK23}; this uses recent work of Groves and Manning on improper actions on CAT(0) cube complexes \cite{GM} along with the malnormal combination theorem of Hsu and Wise \cite{HW}.
 The need for the theory of train tracks (of free groups or free product automorphisms, see \cite{BH, FM}) is limited to absolute train tracks for the fully irreducible case; it is encapsulated in the relative cubulation of free-product-by-cyclic groups \cite{DK23}.

-For a hyperbolic group $G$ possibly with torsion, if there exists a hyperbolic $G\rtimes \mathbb{Z}$, then $G$ is virtually torsion-free (and residually finite) by \cref{prop;virtFP}.
-In particular, $G\rtimes \mathbb{Z}$ is virtually cubulable hyperbolic, and hence cubulable, since it has enough quasiconvex codimension-1 subgroups as required by Bergeron--Wise's boundary criterion \cite{BW}.
-Agol's theorem \cite{Agol}, therefore, implies that hyperbolic hyperbolic-by-cyclic groups are virtually (compact) special, and thus $\mathbb{Z}$-linear.
+For a hyperbolic group $G$ possibly with torsion, if there exists a hyperbolic extension $G\rtimes \mathbb{Z}$, then $G$ is virtually torsion-free (and residually finite) by \cref{prop;virtFP}.
+In particular, $G\rtimes \mathbb{Z}$ is virtually cubulable hyperbolic, and hence cubulable \cite[Lem.~7.14]{Wise_book}.
+As a consequence, we have: